 Detective Odafin Tutuola

-Ice T returns for his 14th season on NBC's "Law and Order: Special Victims Unit" as Detective Fin Tutuola.
-This is his fourth project with executive producer Dick Wolf after the 1997-98 series "Players," NBC's "Exiled: A Law & Order Movie," and several memorable guest-starring appearances on Wolf's gritty cop series "New York Undercover."
+Ice T stars as Detective Odafin "Fin" Tutuola on NBC's "Law and Order: Special Victims Unit," now in its 17th season.
+This is his fourth project with executive producer Dick Wolf after the 1997-98 series "Players," NBC's "Exiled: A Law & Order Movie" and several memorable guest-starring appearances on Wolf's gritty cop series "New York Undercover."

-As an artist, his reach has crossed from music into film, television and interactive media.
-He recently directed the critically acclaimed documentary "Something from Nothing: The Art of Rap," which features interviews with some of the greatest rappers of all time and premiered at the Sundance Film Festival.
-He produced "The Peacemaker," a reality show for A&E centered on gang mediator Malik Spellman, and the documentary "Iceberg Slim: Portrait of a Pimp," which premiered at the 2012 Toronto International Film Festival.
-A passionate gamer, Ice T voiced the character of Griffin in the Xbox 360 game "Gears of War 3."
+As an artist, his reach has crossed from music into film and television, and interactive media.
+In January 2012, Ice premiered his directorial debut, "Something from Nothing: The Art of Rap" at the Sundance Film Festival.
+He produced "The Peacemaker," a reality show for A&E centered on gang mediator Malik Spellman, and in September 2012, the Ice T-produced documentary "Iceberg Slim: Portrait of a Pimp" premiered at the Toronto International Film Festival and was released theatrically in 2013.
+A passionate gamer, Ice T voiced the character of Griffin in the Xbox360 game "Gears of War 3."

-As an author, Ice T wrote "The Ice Opinion" in 1994 and his widely acclaimed 2011 memoir "Ice: A Memoir of Gangster Life and Redemption - from South Central to Hollywood."
-In May, he published "Mirror Image," the sequel to his 2012 novel, "Kings of Vice."
+As an author, Ice T wrote "The Ice Opinion" in 1994 and his widely acclaimed 2011 memoir, "Ice: A Memoir of Gangster Life and Redemption - from South Central to Hollywood."
+In May 2013, he published "Mirror Image," the sequel to his 2012 novel "Kings of Vice."

-Ice T resides in New Jersey with his wife Coco and their dogs, Spartacus and Maximus.
-Follow him on Twitter at twitter.com/FINALLEVEL.
+Ice T resides in New Jersey with his wife, Coco, and their dogs, Spartacus and Maximus.